-The approval of the vice president of research is required in all special cases listed below.
-The general procedures listed in section 4.3.1 also apply.
-(Please note that matters of national security, export control, or immigration status may affect approval of requests for visiting faculty and visiting scholars.)
-The chief administrator of a unit (e.g., department chair or unit director) and the next higher-level administrator (e.g., dean) can jointly recommend that an individual who holds one of the following appointments be permitted to serve as a principal investigator or co-investigator:
+The approval of the Vice President for Research and Economic Development is required in all special cases listed below.
+The general procedures listed in Section 3.3 also apply (Please note that matters of national security, export control, or immigration status may affect approval of requests for visiting faculty and visiting scholars.).
+The chief administrator of a unit (e.g., department chair or unit director) and the next higher-level administrator (e.g., dean) can jointly recommend that an individual who holds one of the following appointments be permitted to serve as a Principal Investigator or Co-Investigator:

 - Visiting faculty member;

 - Visiting scholar;

 - Member of the professional staff (the position description must be consistent with leadership of sponsored projects);

 - Tenured and tenure-track faculty below the level of assistant professor;

 - Adjunct/affiliate faculty member;

 A student (undergraduate or graduate) cannot, in general, be a Principal Investigator or Co-Investigator on a sponsored project (see Section 3.3.2 for exceptions).

 The Vice President for Research and Economic Development may grant exceptions under extraordinary conditions to individuals that do not fall under one of the appointments listed above.

 3.3 General Procedure for Exceptions